binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 This is really dependent on the solution(s) you discover.

-* Make sure before you test that you have written permission for all the areas that you're about to test, documenting what could possibly go wrong.
+* Make sure before you test that you have written permission for all the areas that you are about to test, documenting what could possibly go wrong.
 * Make sure you have backups and that they work.
 * Complacency?
 * Spending too much on technological solutions and ignoring the fact that the person on the front desk can easily be tricked to reveal information an attacker needs or lower the defences of a computer system.
 See the section on [People](#people).

 ## 5. SSM Costs and Trade-offs {#ssm-costs-and-trade-offs}
-I'm not here to do the work for you, but rather to help you do it.
+I am not here to do the work for you, but rather to help you do it.

 > Give a man a fish and feed him for a day.
 Teach a man to fish and feed him for life